-The Republican State Leadership Committee’s (RSLC) Right Women, Right Now (RWRN) initiative serves to identify, recruit, train and support new women state-level candidates nationwide in order to help elect more Republican leaders who better embody the electorate of our country, where women are 53 percent of the voters.
-RWRN offers candidate trainings, mentorship matchings and digital organizing tools for our candidates’ campaigns for state-level office.
-Since its founding in 2012, RWRN has recruited hundreds of women candidates, elected 386 new women to office and continues working to grow the largest caucus of Republican elected women in the country.
+The Republican State Leadership Committee’s (RSLC) Right Women, Right Now (RWRN) initiative serves to identify, recruit, train and support new women candidates in states across the nation.
+In the U.S., women represent 53 percent of voters and Right Women Right Now hopes to help Republican leadership better embody the electorate of our country.
+RWRN offers candidate trainings, mentorship matchings and digital organizing tools for our candidates’ campaigns for state office.
+Since its founding in 2012, RWRN has recruited hundreds of women candidates, elected 665 new women to office and will continue to grow the largest caucus of Republican elected women in the country.

 - The 2017-2018 midterm cycle was a historic year for female candidates as 1,000 Republican female candidates filed for down-ballot offices across the country and the Right Women, Right Now initiative played an integral role in supporting these Republican candidates.
 In conjunction with the Future Majority Project, the RSLC invested over $8 million to help recruit and support down ballot candidates that are diversifying the representation of the Republican Party in the states.

 - This past midterm cycle saw many female candidates break barriers in their states with their elections including South Carolina Lt.
 Governor Pamela Evette, the first female Republican lieutenant governor in state history; Idaho Lt.
 Governor Janice McGeachin, the first female lieutenant governor of either party in her state; and Florida Lt.
 Governor Jeanette Nuñez, the first Hispanic female Lieutenant Governor and statewide elected official in her state’s history.